-The hub intersection is the λ -shaped intersection of U.S. 40 and U.S. 189 on the south side of Heber City.
+The hub intersection is the λ-shaped intersection of U.S. 40 and U.S. 189 on the south side of Heber City.

-When initially reviewing the travel demand model, UDOT determined that a 1300 South connection is critical to the traffic operations of all the western bypasses.
-As a result, UDOT added a fifth new alternative-a revised version of the western bypass with roundabouts alternative (WD1) that includes a connection at 1300 South (WD2).
+When initially reviewing the travel demand model, UDOT determined that a 1300 South connection is critical to improving Main Street operations for all the western bypasses.
+The commercial area in southern Heber City draws a substantial amount of local and regional trips.
+The 1300 South connection helps convey trips between the commercial area and the western parts of the Heber Valley.
+Without a connection at 1300 South, many of these trips would continue to use Main Street, and failing traffic conditions would continue.
+As a result, UDOT added a new alternative-a revised version of the western bypass with roundabouts alternative (WD1) that includes a connection at 1300 South (WD2).
 These five western bypass alternatives (WA3, WB3, WB4, WD2, and WS) are included in Table 3-2 and are discussed below in Section 3.2.5, Range of Alternatives Considered in the Screening Process.